Child Custody in Portland, ME

 The Factors Courts Consider When Making a Decision

-In Portland, Maine full custody is often awarded when one parent isn’t able to contribute to the responsibilities with raising the child.
+In Portland, Maine full custody is often awarded when one parent isn’t able to contribute to the responsibilities of raising the child.
 For example, if a parent is physically incarcerated, doesn’t have financial stability, or is involved in situations that may potentially hurt the child, the court may grant one parent full or sole custody due to the circumstances.

 On the other hand, joint custody is often provided to the parents.
 Both parents assume the responsibilities that are required to raise a healthy and happy child.
 Both parents need to be able to work together to maintain consistent communication and follow the directions of the court.
 Sometimes parents do not work well together.
 Then the court is sometimes more likely to award one parent the majority of the parenting time to reduce friction.